 However, the domain is not the only requirement.
 You’d also need things like a domain name server [DNS] and hosting.

 Head over to ZeroSSL.com

 ZeroSSL is an online tool that helps create TLS certificates.
 While using Let’s Encrypt, directly, posses challenge for some people, ZeroSSL does not.
 In fact, ZeroSSL is positioned as a more user-friendly alternative to the less user-friendly Let’s Encrypt tool.

 Before a TLS certificate can be created, one of the things needed to be done is to create a certificate signing request [CSR].
 A CSR is a piece of information that contains things needed to create the TLS certificate.
 And to create a CSR, you simply have to find the section of the page containing the link to the ZeroSSL’s CSR generator.

 Once you open the CSR generator, you’d be asked to provide some information, which you should.
 Try as much as possible not to make mistakes here, as mistakes can render a CSR invalid.

 However, we have two info you shouldn’t provide: a domain key and a CSR.
 You shouldn’t provide this information since both of them are what you need.
 And rather than you providing them, the tool would be the one to generate them for you.

 Save your private key and CSR

 Once your private key and CSR have been generated, the next thing to do is to find a safe place to save them.
 And when saving them, use a text editor, not a word document editor.
-And if you don’t know the differences between the two, you can check out this article.
+And if you don’t know the differences between the two.

 A very common text editor available on the Windows OS is the Notepad.
 So just save your private key and your CSR in files.
 Also, make sure to keep them safe.